Nicaragua ruling party seeks to expand hold in local votes

 Denis Moncada, Ortega’s foreign minister, told local media Sunday the elections “help to strengthen the people’s revolutionary democracy.”

-But Ligia Gómez, an election observer for the civic group Urnas Abiertas, or Open Ballot Boxes, said “these elections are part of a consolidation of the totalitarian regime of Daniel Ortega.”
+But Ligia Gómez, an election observer for Urnas Abiertas, said that “these elections are part of a consolidation of the totalitarian regime of Daniel Ortega.”

 Ortega’s Sandinista National Liberation Front is so dominant it is approaching single-party status in Nicaragua.
 In the past two years, some opposition parties have been cancelled altogether and their candidates jailed.
 In July, police ousted five opposition mayors who belonged to a party disbanded by electoral authorities and replaced them with allies.